lasalesi/phpqrcode/README.md

 # phpqrcode
 PHP library to produce QR Codes

 This is PHP implementation of QR Code 2-D barcode generator.
 It is pure-php LGPL-licensed implementation based on C libqrencode by Kentaro Fukuchi.

-# LICENSING
+## Licensing
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.